Web Analytics

 In Africa, many young women and girls do not have access to sanitary pads, leading to serious health problems.
 According to the World Bank, “one in ten African school girls skip school during their period because they lack proper sanitation facilities or pads.”
 This not only disrupts their education but can also have long-term health consequences.
 In addition, many African women and girls cannot afford to purchase sanitary pads, limiting their ability to participate in economic activities.

-Why Is Training to Main Re-Usable Sanitary Pads Necessary?
+Why Is Training to Main Reusable Sanitary Pads Necessary?

 Many women have only heard about non-reusable sanitary pads.
 This is because they are the most popular and commonly used pads globally.
 They are also the most affordable.
 However, there are many disadvantages to using them.

-Re-Usable Sanitary Pads Are the Way to Go!
+Reusable Sanitary Pads Are the Way to Go!

 An alternative to disposable sanitary pads is reusable sanitary pads.
 These pads are made of cloth and can be washed and reused multiple times.
 This makes them more sustainable and environmentally friendly than disposable pads.

 Reusable sanitary pads also come in various shapes, sizes, and colors.
-This means that women can find the perfect place for their bodies and lifestyle.
+This means women can find the perfect place for their bodies and lifestyle.

 Finally, reusable sanitary pads are often much cheaper than disposable pads.
 This is because they can be used over and over again.